 Serve the purple punch in a spooky glass and garnish with a plastic eyeball.
 I used a glass flask and a purple bottle to serve my punch, but you could also serve it over dry ice in a Halloween punch bowl.

+These DIY resin Halloween cocktail stirrers would add a spooky touch to the punch.
 Sometimes props and presentation are everything when it comes to creating Halloween treats, drinks and cocktails.

-Without those vampire fangs, rubber bats and spooky napkins, my Vampire’s Kiss Cocktail is really just a Hawaiian Lava flow!
+Without those vampire fangs, rubber bats and spooky napkins, my Vampire’s Kiss Cocktail is really just a Hawaiian Lava Flow!

 You’ll find the complete recipe, including exact measurements, for the purple Halloween punch at the end of this post.
 Plus, you don’t want to miss the witches brew cocktail my friend Michelle is sharing on her blog.